 In addition to the change in the form of government, the new City Charter also incorporated a mixed election system and a change in the composition of the City Council.
 During the 2011 election, the City Council was reduced by one member.
 Currently, the City Council consists of seven members, with one being the Mayor and another being the Mayor Pro-Tem.
-The five remaining members are elected from geographic districts, while the Mayor and Mayor Pro-Tem are elected at large or citywide.
-This mixed election system, combining at-large and district-member elections, blends the citywide perspective of the at-large council members with the district accountability to ensure that all geographic and demographic populations are appropriately represented.

-The City of Garden City is also financially accountable for a legally separate Tourism Board, which is reported separately within the City's financial statements.
+The five remaining members are elected from geographic districts, while the Mayor and Mayor Pro-Tem are elected at large or City-wide.
+This mixed election system, combining at-large and district-member elections, blends the City-wide perspective of the at-large council members with the district accountability to ensure that all geographic and demographic populations are appropriately represented.
+The City is also financially accountable for a legally separate Tourism Board, which is reported separately within the City's financial statements.
 Additional information on the City's component units can be found in the notes to the financial statements.

 The annual budget document is the foundation for the City's financial planning, operation, and control.
-The objective of these budgetary controls is to ensure compliance with legal provisions embodied in the annual appropriated budget that is approved by the Mayor and City Council.
-An annual operating and capital budget is prepared and adopted for the general fund, special revenue funds and each enterprise fund for planning, control, cost allocation, and evaluation purposes of these funds.
-All annual appropriations end at the conclusion of each fiscal year and fund balance carryovers are recorded where appropriate.
+These budgetary controls aim to ensure compliance with legal provisions embodied in the annual appropriated budget that the Mayor and City Council approve.
+An annual operating and capital budget is prepared and adopted for the general fund, special revenue funds, and each enterprise fund for planning, control, cost allocation, and evaluation purposes of these funds.
+All annual appropriations end at the conclusion of each fiscal year, and fund balance carryovers are recorded where appropriate.
 As demonstrated by the statements and schedules included in the financial section of this ACFR, the City continues to meet its responsibility for sound financial management in all operational areas of the City.